The web's founder has piqued developer interest in a startup to let us keep control of our own data

 But Inrupt won't be the only company trying to offer those services, Bruce predicted.

-Discuss: Interest surges in Tim Berners-Lee's Inrupt startup to remake the web
+Discuss: Interest surges in Tim Berners-Lee's Inrupt, a startup out to remake the web

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.